 Puppy School: Day Training Program

-Offered on Wednesdays and Fridays between 9:30am and 2:30pm.
+Drop off Program offered on Wednesdays and Fridays between 9:00am and 2:30pm.

 Sessions scheduled on an individual basis for two hours of time.